maslovw/ConradRelay_arduino/README.md

 # ConradRelay_arduino
-Code for Arduino to work as Conrad Relay Card
+Code for Arduino (nano in my case) to work as Conrad Relay Card

 Python example: